Filter Options

 Where should I go on an 8-day safari in Uganda?

-“Most 8-day Uganda safaris concentrate on the world-class southwestern cluster of national parks.
-This is definitely the area to visit if you plan to track gorillas, as it’s home to Bwindi Impenetrable and Mgahinga Gorilla National Parks, the two places in Uganda where this can be done.
+“Most 8-day Uganda safaris focus on the world-class southwestern cluster of national parks.
+This is the area to visit if you plan to track gorillas, as it’s home to Bwindi Impenetrable and Mgahinga Gorilla National Parks, the two places in Uganda where this can be done.
 Both these parks also offer other worthwhile activities, for instance, golden monkey trekking and volcano hikes in Mgahinga, and guided forest walks in Bwindi.
 Other highlights of the southwest are Queen Elizabeth and Kibale National Parks.
 Queen Elizabeth is a savannah reserve where plains wildlife includes elephants, tree-climbing lions and the prolific hippos that haunt the Kazinga Channel.
 Kibale is Uganda’s top chimp trekking destination, but it’s also good for other forest monkeys and birds, and the surrounding area contains some beautiful crater lakes.
 If a gorilla visit is not on your agenda, a great 8-day itinerary that offers a good chance of seeing all the Big Five combines Murchison Falls NP with chimp trekking in Budongo Forest and rhino trekking in Ziwa Rhino and Wildlife Ranch.
-A more off-the-beaten-track option is the far northeast, where Kidepo Valley NP ranks as one of East Africa’s most underrated and untrammeled safari destinations.
-Four of the Big Five are present in Kidepo, and the fifth can be seen en route at Ziwa Rhino and Wildlife Ranch.
-Other highlights of the east include cultural visits to Karamoja, the lovely Sipi Falls, and white-water rafting near Jinja.”
+A more off-the-beaten-track option is the far northeast, where Kidepo Valley National Park ranks as one of East Africa’s most underrated and untrammeled safari destinations.
+Four of the Big Five are present in Kidepo, and the fifth (rhino) can be seen en route at Ziwa.
+Other highlights of the east include cultural visits to Karamoja, the lovely Sipi Falls, and white-water rafting on the Nile River near the city of Jinja (on the shore of Lake Victoria).”

 2